learn-co-curriculum/curriculum-guide-for-contractors/structuring-your-lab-content.md

 + Tests only cover the big picture and not each individual line of code they have to write
 + Provide less starter code.
 + Require a student to Google some information to complete the lab
-+ Incorporate passed a student has learned to pass all the tests
++ Incorporate past skills a student has learned to pass all the tests

 ## How to Approach Building A Lab